daviddeutsch/aec.valanx.org/docs/pages/start/01-setup.md

 This can be helpful, for instance, when you're writing your own processor as one of the things that the setup routines checks are updating whether the processor information has changed.

+## Upgrading

+To upgrade from an older version of AEC, simply install the new version over the old one.
+Everything will be preserved and/or upgraded.

 ## Uninstalling

 To make sure that you don't erase your whole customer database by accident, AEC has a little security feature - if you want to actually get rid of all your data, you have to set these two settings to Yes first.